erpcya/docs/src/about/services/apps/play/privacy_policy.md

 - Information regarding your location

-We use this information to provide features of Our Service, to improve and customize Our Service.
+We use this information to provide features of Our Service, to improve and gears Our Service.
 The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.

 You can enable or disable access to this information at any time, through Your Device settings.